 The delegate(s) have a system used to record and report issues back to the QSP within 24 hours of when a corrective action is needed.

-3. The delegate cannot perform the QSD and QSP inspections required in Section V.C.4 or Section V.D.2, respectively.
+V.E.3.
+The delegate cannot perform the QSD and QSP inspections required in Section V.C.4 or Section V.D.2, respectively.

-F. Becoming a Qualified SWPPP Developer (QSD) or Qualified SWPPP Practitioner (QSP)
+V.F.
+Becoming a Qualified SWPPP Developer (QSD) or Qualified SWPPP Practitioner (QSP)

-1. All QSDs and QSPs shall have fundamental knowledge of erosion and sedimentation processes, best management practices, and their implementation to control pollutants in stormwater discharges.
+V.F.1.
+All QSDs and QSPs shall have fundamental knowledge of erosion and sedimentation processes, best management practices, and their implementation to control pollutants in stormwater discharges.

-2. California licensed professional engineer or geologist may self-certify their responsibility to serve as a QSD/QSP with the State Water Board through SMARTS.Consistent with Title 16, California Code of Regulations, Section 475 Code of Professional Conduct, a California Board for Professional Engineers Land Surveyors and Geologists (CBPELSG) licensee shall provide service for a project in a manner that is consistent with the laws, codes, ordinances and regulations applicable to that project.
-A CBPELSG licensee shall not misrepresent their scope of authority affiliated with their professional license.The State Water Board expects that a CBPELSG licensee serving a discharger enrolled in this General Permit has thorough knowledge of the conditions and requirements of this General Permit and the required supporting documents and information.
+V.F.2.
+California licensed professional engineer or geologist may self-certify their responsibility to serve as a QSD/QSP with the State Water Board through SMARTS.

+V.F.2.a.
+Consistent with Title 16, California Code of Regulations, § 475 Code of Professional Conduct, a California Board for Professional Engineers, Land Surveyors, and Geologists (CBPELSG) licensee shall provide service for a project in a manner that is consistent with the laws, codes, ordinances, and regulations applicable to that project.
+A CBPELSG licensee shall not misrepresent their scope of authority affiliated with their professional license.

+V.F.2.b.
+The State Water Board expects that a CBPELSG licensee serving a discharger enrolled in this General Permit has thorough knowledge of the conditions and requirements of this General Permit and the required supporting documents and information.

-3. A person can obtain a QSD or QSP certification through the California Stormwater Quality Association (CASQA) by completing the following steps:
+V.F.3.
+A person can obtain a QSD or QSP certification through the CASQA by completing the following steps:

-a.Step 1: Complete a required prerequisite to take the QSD or QSP training course;
+Step 1: Complete a required prerequisite to take the QSD or QSP training course;

-b.Step 2: Complete the QSD or QSP training course;
+Step 2: Complete the QSD or QSP training course;

-c.Step 3: Pass the QSD or QSP exam; and
+Step 3: Pass the QSD or QSP exam; and,

-d.Step 4: Register as a QSD or QSP though the CASQA website.
+Step 4: Register as a QSD or QSP though the CASQA website.

-4. A QSD applicant shall currently possess at least one of the following prerequisites:
+V.F.4.
+A QSD applicant shall currently possess at least one of the following prerequisites:

 A California landscape architect registration;